Not Cleared Direct

 Risk

-DEN170080 is an FDA 510(k) submission for the Adaptive Biotechnologies clonoSEQ Assay.
-This device is classified as a Dna-based Test For Minimal Residual Disease For Hematologic Malignancies (Class II - Special Controls, product code QDC).
+DEN170080 is an FDA 510(k) submission (not cleared) for the Adaptive Biotechnologies clonoSEQ Assay.
+Classified as Dna-based Test For Minimal Residual Disease For Hematologic Malignancies (product code QDC), Class II - Special Controls.

 Submitted by Adaptive Biotechnologies Corporation (Seattle, US).
-The FDA issued a Not Cleared (DENG) decision on September 28, 2018.
+The FDA issued a Not Cleared (DENG) decision on September 28, 2018 after a review of 364 days.

 Submission Details